Do you currently process card payments?

-In the seconds after a customer taps a contactless payment card on a terminal, enters a pin number, or clicks confirm on an online order, the acquirer handles:
+In the seconds after a customer taps a contactless payment card on a terminal, enters a pin number, or clicks confirm on an online order, the merchant acquirer handles:

-Some issuing banks provide acquiring services, but they typically charge high fees and require merchants to sign long-term contracts.
+Some issuing banks provide merchant acquiring services, but they typically charge high fees and require merchants to sign long-term contracts.